kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 **Example**

-Your main domain is `tracetest.acme.com`.
-You need to setup `tracetest.acme.com` and `*.tracetest.acme.com` to the LoadBalancer IP.
+Your main domain is `tracetest.mydomain.com`.
+You need to setup `tracetest.mydomain.com` and `*.tracetest.mydomain.com` to the LoadBalancer IP.

 ## Cluster prerequisites

-Tracetest expects some preconditions in the environment where it runs.
+Tracetest expects some preconditions in the environment where it runs, described [here](./prerequisites.md).

 ### Cert manager